 - RLST 241: Islam in the Modern World

 The objective of the course is to acquaint student with issues that Muslim peoples face under the impact of colonization, technicalization and modernization, taking into consideration the global context of such a readjustment.
 This course will study Muslim societies in modern times to review their success and failure in restructuring their political, social and religious cultures in order to become integrated in the international order that is founded upon secularism and modernism.
 The course will evaluate the political goals of Muslim governments and whether these goals are harmonious with the developments of democratic institutions to further basic human rights.
 The course will attempt to answer the basic questions: What is happening to the Muslim community in the Modern age and how do Muslim intellectuals respond to the challenges posed by modernization and Westernization?

-- RLST 258: Bollywood and Popular Culture in India and the Diaspora
+- RLST 258: Religion and Culture in Bollywood Film

 - RLST 216: Religion and Politics on Film